Post thumbnail

 Q101: What is the difference between Removeall() and Retainall()?

-removeAll(): removeAll() is a method, it is used to compare both the list and remove all the list1 values in list 2
+removeAll(): removeAll() is a method that is used to compare both lists and remove all the list1 values in list 2

-retainAll(): retainAll() is a method, it is used to compare both the list and print the common values.
+retainAll(): retainAll() is a method that is used to compare both the lists and print the common values.

 Q102: What is the difference between a Literal String and a Non-literal string?